balvisio/CAFA-Toolset/README.md

 (MFO, BPO, and CCO) to evaluate the protein function prediction models.
 Thus, we can have total six types of benchmark sets.

 ##### No-knowledge (NK) benchmark set
-A protein will be included in this set if it did not have any experimentally verified annotations in any of the GO ontologies (MFO, BPO, CCO) at time t1 but has gained at least one experimentally verified functional term in a specific ontology between time t1 and t2.
-Therefore, we will have three NK benchmark sets – one for each ontology.
+NK-benchmark set consists of the proteins that did not have any experimentally verified annotations in any of the GO ontologies (MFO, BPO, CCO) at time t1 but have gained at least one experimentally verified functional term in a specific ontology between time t1 and t2.
+Therefore, we will have three NK-benchmark sets – one for each ontology.

 ##### Limited-knowledge (LK) benchmark set
-A protein will be included in this set if it did not have any experimentally verified annotations in a specific GO ontology, such as MFO
+LK-benchmark set consists of the proteins that did not have any experimentally verified annotations in a specific GO ontology, such as MFO
-(irrespective of whether it had such annotations in one or both of the other two ontologies) at time point t1 but has gained at least one experimentally verified functional term in that specific ontology between time t1 and t2.
-Therefore, we will have three LK benchmark sets
+(irrespective of whether it had such annotations in one or both of the other two ontologies) at time point t1 but have gained at least one experimentally verified functional term in that specific ontology between time t1 and t2.
+Therefore, we will have three LK-benchmark sets
 – one for each ontology.

 ### Python Requirements